 g) Edited volumes are not eligible.

 h) Children’s books and picture books/graphic novels are not eligible for this Prize.

 i) Authors must be living at the time of submission.

 j) Nominations are invited from publishers, Fellows of the British Academy and by open call.
-Publishers must complete the online nominations form and submit three copies of the book they wish to nominate to: The Nayef Al-Rodhan Prize, The British Academy, 10-11 Carlton House Terrace, SW1Y 5AH
+Nominators must complete the online nomination form and submit an electronic version to firstname.lastname@example.org and three copies of the book they wish to nominate to: The British Academy Prizes Team, The British Academy, 10-11 Carlton House Terrace, SW1Y 5AH.

 For submissions made by Fellows or open call (via the online form) the British Academy will contact the publisher to request three copies of the nominated book.

 k) Publishers may be called upon to submit up to 12 additional copies of a nominated book.